dextorer/Sofa/README.md

 The best place to start is the demo project, more specifically the [`DemoActivity`](https://github.com/dextorer/Sofa/blob/master/demo/src/main/java/com/sgottard/sofademo/DemoActivity.java) class.

-Since **loading multiple rows for each header** has been one of the most requested features over time, these are the required steps to achieve such result:
+---

+To showcase a small example of one of the core features offered by Sofa, this is all it takes to **load multiple rows for each header**, something that has been asked for countless times over the past year:

 1. Create a `RowsFragment`
 3. Create an `ArrayObjectAdapter` with a `ListRowPresenter` and fill it as you normally do